wpbonelli/pytcherplants/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Developed for a fertilization experiment performed by [Mason McNair](https://github.com/mmcnair91) at the University of Georgia.
+Developed for images obtained from a fertilization experiment performed by [Mason McNair](https://github.com/mmcnair91) at the University of Georgia.
 Segmentation and analysis adapted from [SMART](https://github.com/Computational-Plant-Science/SMART) (Speedy Measurement of Arabidopsis Rosette Traits) by [Suxing Liu](https://github.com/lsx1980), also at UGA.

 ## Project layout